 We collected images of all lesions at 24, 48, and 72 hours post inoculation.
 At 24 hours, no visible lesions were present on the tomato leaves.
 At 48 hours, a thin ring of primary lesion became visible surrounding the location of the spore droplet, but no expansion was visible.
 At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
 We digitally measured the area of all developing lesions at 72 hours post infection (HPI) as a measure of virulence (Figure 1).
-(Rowe, Walley et al. 2010)(Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018)(Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018)(Corwin, Subedy et al. 2016)(Rowe, Walley et al. 2010, Corwin, Copeland et al. 2016)We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
+We use the linear measurement of lesion area for several reasons.
+First, in previous work 72 HPI B. cinerea lesion area growth appears to enter a relatively linear growth phase (Rowe, Walley et al. 2010).
+Secondly, previous research has shown that the linear measurement behaves as a normally distributed trait (Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018).
+And finally, previous work has shown that Botrytis isolates display large variation in their unit biomass per lesion area and as such growth in biomass is not the sole factor driving this measure (Corwin, Subedy et al. 2016).
+We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
 Individual isolates were highly variable in their lesion size across tomato genotypes (Figure 1 c-h), with mean lesion size per isolate of 0.14 cm2 to 1.29 cm2, and individual isolate coefficient of variation (CV) from 0.51 to 1.68 across all observations on all tomato genotypes (Supplemental Data Set 1).
 A subset of these isolates is highly virulent on tomato (mean lesion size > 1.05 cm2, Figure 1e), and a subset can be considered saprophytic (mean lesion size < 0.3 cm2, Figure 1f).
-(Zhang, Corwin et al. 2017)
+Lesion size of B. cinerea on tomato showed a weak positive correlation with lesion size on A. thaliana from previous studies; both on domesticated tomato (r=0.247, p= 0.003) and on wild tomato (r=0.301, p= 0.016) (Supplemental Figure 3)(Zhang, Corwin et al. 2017).
+This lack of correlation suggests the presence of both shared and unique mechanisms of quantitative virulence in the two species.

-Contribution of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance
+Contribution of Pathogen Genetics and Plant Genetics Effects on Resistance